Blue Lives Matter

 Blue Lives Matter (also known as Police Lives Matter) is a countermovement in the United States that aims to show solidarity with law enforcement.
 It emerged in 2014 in direct opposition to the Black Lives Matter movement and gained traction following the high-profile homicides of NYPD officers Rafael Ramos and Wenjian Liu in Brooklyn, New York.
 Supporters of Blue Lives Matter have called for crimes committed against police officers to be classified as hate crimes.

 Critics have said that, while being Black is an inherent characteristic, being a police officer is a choice, and that police officers are already respected in most communities.
 They add that attacking or killing a police officer already carries a higher penalty than attacking a non-police officer in most states.
+Brutality against police officers during the January 6 United States Capitol attack by Blue Lives Matter supporters has fueled further accusations of hypocrisy, especially following Donald Trump's pardon of January 6 United States Capitol attack defendants on the first day of his second presidency.